iHwy/bsk-pdf-manager/readme.txt

 The plugin help you manage your PDF documents in WordPress.
 You may upload by categories and display by caregories or show one special PDF document.

 It is easy to use.
-You just need copy the short codes into the page/post where you want to show.
+You just need copy the shortcodes into the page/post where you want to show.
 Then it will show the link in your page/post.

 == Installation ==

-Activate the plugin then you can use either a short code [bsk-pdf-manager-pdf id=22] to show the link of a special PDF document.
+Activate the plugin then you can use either a shortcode [bsk-pdf-manager-pdf id=xx] to show the link of a special PDF document of id xx.

-Or you may use [bsk-pdf-manager-list-category id=3] to show all PDF documents under the category of id 3.
+Or you may use [bsk-pdf-manager-list-category id=xx] to show all PDF documents under the category of id xx.

 The plugin has a very easy admin page that allows you to manage categories and PDF documents.